How to Apply

 - Remove mud before it dries and draws the oils out.

 - Clean leather regularly to remove corrosive residues.

 - Hang boots upside down and remove boot laces during the drying process.

-- It’s better to apply a liberal protective coating of leather preservative prior to exposure rather than trying to restore leather after it is damaged.
+- It’s better to apply a protective coating of leather preservative prior to exposure rather than trying to restore leather after it is damaged.

 - Old Firefighter’s Trick: Set your boots in a plastic bag in the sun briefly after applying Heavy Duty LP.

 - Oil your leather before storing it to avoid dry rot, premature cracking, mold, mildew, and bacterial growth.